-The LMU Faculty Learning Communities (FLC) program brings together faculty from diverse disciplines who want to discuss with colleagues ideas about teaching, teaching challenges, and educational research.
-Each group consists of 6 to 10 members from different disciplines, with no more than two from a single department.
+The LMU Faculty Learning Communities (FLC) program brings faculty together to discuss ideas about teaching, teaching challenges, and educational research.
+Faculty interested in leading an FLC submit a proposal to the CTE, identifying a central theme related to teaching and learning to be discussed in-depth over the year.
+Each FLC group consists of 6 to 10 members, typically from different disciplines.
 The facilitator works with the CTE Director to organize a group.
-Members of the group decide on the issues that will be addressed by the group.
-Typically groups commit to meeting for 1.5 to 2 hours every three weeks for one year.
+Typically, groups commit to meeting for 1.5 to 2 hours every three weeks for one year.
 Groups that elect to meet at the CTE will have food provided for their meetings.
 In groups that want to have in-depth discussion of books on teaching, each member of the group will be provided with a copy of the book to be discussed.
 Some groups may elect to meet virtually using Zoom video conferencing software.

-FLC members are encouraged to assess changes in their classes that result from group discussions, and to determine whether there is an improvement in learning outcomes in those classes.
-FLC members are encouraged to engage in educational research, present results in publications where appropriate, and to apply for externally funded educational grants.
+All groups are expected to submit a brief report to the CTE at the end of the year.
+FLC members are encouraged to assess changes in their classes that result from participation in the FLC activities and group discussions, and determine whether improvements occurred in teaching and learning as a result.
+FLC members are encouraged to give presentations open to the LMU faculty through the CTE, engage in educational research, present results in publications where appropriate, and to apply for externally funded educational grants.